-3. Terms used in this policy that are defined in Multilateral Instrument 11-102 Passport System or National Instrument 14-101 Definitions have the same meaning as in those instruments.
+3. Terms used in this policy that are defined in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions or National Instrument 14-101 Definitions have the same meaning as in those instruments.

-4. In certain jurisdictions, the CSA regulator may issue cease trade orders and management cease trade orders that prohibit trading in, and the purchase or acquisition of, securities of a reporting issuer.
-In these jurisdictions, references in this policy to a "trade" refer to a trade in, purchase of, or acquisition of, securities of the reporting issuer, as applicable.
+4. In certain jurisdictions, the CSA regulator may issue cease trade orders and MCTOs that prohibit trading in, and the purchase or acquisition of, securities of a reporting issuer.
+In these jurisdictions, references in this policy to a "trade" refer to a trade in, acquisition of, or purchase of securities of the reporting issuer, as applicable.

 In Québec, "trade" is not defined in the Securities Act (Québec).
-This policy covers all securities transactions that may be the object of an order provided for in paragraph 3 of section 265 of the Securities Act (Québec).
+This policy covers any activity in respect of a transaction of securities that may be the object of an order issued under paragraph 3 of section 265 of the Securities Act (Québec), other than cease trade orders that fall within the definition of failure-to-file cease trade order in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.